emberjs/rfcs/text/0671-modernize-built-in-components-1.md

 will continue to work.
 The deprecation message should provide information about this legacy addon, or link to the deprecation details page that does.

+Note that in accordance with [RFC #496](0496-handlebars-strict-mode.md), the following import paths will be made available for use in strict mode:

+* `Input` (`import { Input } from '@ember/component`)
+* `LinkTo` (`import { LinkTo } from '@ember/routing`)
+* `Textarea` (`import { Textarea } from '@ember/component'`)

+However, unlike the deprecated import paths in group 1, these modules provide opaque values that are intended for use in templates only.
+Since they do not expose the implementation details of the built-in components, these new import paths do not have the same issue described in this RFC.

 The third and forth prevents globally modifiying the behavior of built-in components.
 Users are encouraged to create wrapper components for use in their apps or create custom subclasses using the legacy addon.